garcia/simfile/docs/source/reading-writing.rst

         with open('path/to/simfile.sm', 'r') as infile:
             sim = simfile.load(infile)

-    Consider writing ``simfile.open('path/to/simfile.sm')`` instead.
+    Consider writing ``sim = simfile.open('path/to/simfile.sm')`` instead.
-    This is equivalent, but shorter and easier to remember.
+    This lets the library determine the correct encoding, rather than defaulting to your system's preferred encoding.
-    It also lets **simfile** determine the filetype by extension, rather than having to tee the file to look for a `VERSION` tag.
+    It's also shorter and easier to remember.

 The type returned by functions like :func:`.open` and :func:`.load` is declared as :data:`.Simfile`.
 This is a union of the two concrete simfile